vliviu/NHESS_GeosciencePaper/README.md

   o cumulative absolute velocity (CAV).

- Our paper (me, L. Vladutu & G. Akis-Tselentis as authors) first published these formulas discovered by regression in:
+ Our paper (by L. Vladutu & G. Akis-Tselentis as authors) first published these formulas discovered by regression in:

 "An attempt to model the relationship between MMI attenuation and engineering ground-motion parameters using artificial neural networks and genetic algorithms"